How to Harden WordPress – Advanced Steps

 5. Secure your wp-config.php file

 The wp-config.php file contains sensitive information such as database credentials, security keys, and other configuration settings.
 To protect this file, You can move the wp-config.php file to a directory outside of the web root.
-For example, if your WordPress files are in chmod 600 wp-config.php
+For example, if your WordPress files are in /home/username/public_html/, you can move the wp-config.php file to

 6. Separating out databases